Written by the Outwitly Team

 Visit her Website

-Reshma is the author of four books you have to add to your reading list, including:
+Reshma is the author of four books you must add to your reading list, including:

-We’re so grateful for Reshma’s advocacy with difficult contemporary pandemic topics.
-We’re inspired by her continued efforts to back innovative companies with underrepresented founders as an angel investor, and we know you will be too!
+We’re so grateful for Reshma’s advocacy, especially when it comes to difficult contemporary topics.
+We’re also inspired by her continued efforts to back innovative companies with underrepresented founders as an angel investor.
+We know you will be too!

 Ellen Lupton